-This Eggplant Walnut Basil Pasta is a simple yet scrumptious and hearty summer dish which is ready in 30 minutes.
+This Eggplant Walnut Basil Pasta is a simple yet scrumptious and hearty summer dish that is ready in 30 minutes.

 As some of you might remember I don’t get to see Andrey very often over the last year since he’s been studying in Halifax, Nova Scotia.
 This is obviously a sad part.
 We do believe it’s going to be settled soon, though.

 As you know, many sad things have a positive side.